Press Release January 30th, 2018 (Tue)

 In this project, Egyptian and Japanese experts jointly implement technical cooperation for conservation of 72 target artifacts which will be transported to and exhibited in the Grand Egyptian Museum.
 These items were selected according to their importance for the opening of the Grand Egyptian Museum and suitability for technical cooperation.
 This project had begun in November 2016, the Japan International Cooperation Center (JICE) and Tokyo University of the Arts (TUA) formed a joint venture (joint enterprise) and dispatched about 40 Japanese experts.

-Considering the utmost safety of both people and artifacts, the transportation team from Grand Egyptian Museum Conservation Center elaborated detailed plan for every execution phases of packing and transportation procedures including selection of route, as well as vehicle arrangement such as trucks and forklift etc., and technical advices were provided by experts of the Nippon Express Co., Ltd. Further, to ensure the safety of the artifacts, patented anti-vibration pallet of the company was used, and the vibration and influence on the artifacts were monitored throughout the transportation.
+Considering the utmost safety of both people and artifacts, the transportation team from Grand Egyptian Museum Conservation Center elaborated detailed plan for every execution phases of packing and transportation procedures including selection of route, as well as vehicle arrangement such as trucks and forklift etc., and technical advice was provided by experts of the Nippon Express Co., Ltd. Furthermore, to ensure the safety of the artifacts, patented anti-vibration pallet of the company was used, and the vibration and influence on the artifacts were monitored throughout the transportation.

 In the future, we will conduct scientific investigations for diagnosis and analysis, formulate plans and conduct conservation treatments which will shed light on the painting technique of these unique Old Kingdom wall paintings.